 Book Week was a busy and exciting week for us in school, but Claire provided even more wonderful things for our children to become involved with.
 After reading her stories to each year group of enthralled pupils, she then illustrated how she goes about making her characters and deciding on her backgrounds, so all aspects of producing the book were explained.
 More than that, she worked with each group producing their own copies of her lovely story ‘Lost in the Snow’ and left them with us as a fabulous memento of her visit.

 Our thanks to Claire for making our Book Week this year an extra special treat for our pupils.
 We cannot say enough in praise of her visit.
-The children love reading their own unique copy of her ‘Lost in the Snow’ story!
+The children love reading their own unique copy of their ‘Lost in the Snow’ story!

 Ib Stock School